 c.1913 - An early postcard.
 Thanks to Michael Phillips for the post on the Facebook page Photos of Los Angeles.

 c.1915 - A view north toward 6th St. The Palace of Pictures at 642 S. Broadway can be seen in the Forrester Building, the second in from the right.
 Beyond the Orpheum is a building to its north that would be replaced in 1928 by the Schaber Cafeteria.
 Then it's the Symphony Theatre at 614, and the Story Building on the corner.
 Down in the next block note the south side of the Pantages, now called the Arcade Theatre.
 Thanks to Michelle Gerdes for sharing the postcard from her great collection.
-Also see a version of the card with different coloring.
+Also see another version of the card with different coloring.

 1916